Downer Group: Rail/Bus

 Downer Rail was formed in March 2001 as EDI Rail following the purchase of Evans Deakin Industries by Downer Group.
 Evans Deakin operated the former Clyde Engineering plants at Kelso and Somerton and Walkers Limited, Maryborough plant.
 It reopened the former Cardiff Locomotive Workshops to build CityRail M sets.
 In July 2007 it was renamed Downer Rail.

 In 2008 Locomotive Demand Power was established as a subsidiary to lease locomotives.
 In November 2009 Downer Rail became a tram operator through its 49% shareholding in Keolis Downer that operates the Yarra Trams franchise in Melbourne.
 In July 2014, Keolis Downer commenced operating the G:link light rail line on the Gold Coast.

 In March 2015, Keolis Downer purchased bus operator Australian Transit Enterprises which operates the Hornibrook Bus Lines, LinkSA, Path Transit and SouthLink operations with 930 buses.
 In July 2017, Keolis Downer commenced operating bus and ferry services in Newcastle under the Newcastle Transport brand.

 Transport

 Transport comprises Downer's road services, infrastructure projects, and rail & transit systems businesses.
 It conducts transport infrastructure services that include earthworks, civil construction, asset management, maintenance, surfacing and stabilisation, supply of bituminous products and logistics, open space and facilities management and rail track signalling and electrification works.
+In June 2023, Downer Group sold the transport projects business to Gamuda Berhad who rebranded it DT Infrastructure.